reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Metaphysics: Naturalism vs Non-naturalism:

 Some ways to draw the naturalism - non-naturalism divide:
-1. Natural entities must be discovered a posteriori.
-Non-natural entities can be discovered a priori.
+1. Natural facts must be discovered a posteriori.
+Non-natural facts can be discovered a priori.
-2. Natural entities have spatio-temporal properties.
-Non-natural entities do not.
+2. Natural facts have spatio-temporal properties.
+Non-natural facts do not.
-3. Natural entities have causal powers.
-Non-natural entities do not.
+3. Natural facts have causal powers.
+Non-natural facts do not.

 ### Normativity: Categorical vs Hypothetical